Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Free Courses

-Looking for some free courses, I did a deep dive into their catalog and found that about 24% of the courses on Coursera are free.
+A review of the catalog shows that about 24% of the courses on Coursera are free.

 Discounts & Aid